michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0084.md

 ### Definition
 - adj: most frequent or common
 ### Family
+- prevalent: prevalently+
-prevalent: prevalently+;prevail: prevailed, prevailing, prevails, prevalence, prevalent;prevailing: prevailingly
+- prevail: prevailed, prevailing, prevails, prevalence, prevalent
+- prevailing: prevailingly
 ### Examples
 - One of his other legacies was helping to create a coffee cup lid that may now be as prevalent as the Solo cup.
 - Only a few worked in cobalt mines, but the poll results showed how problems are prevalent no matter the mineral.